-- 14. Biotechnology firms such as Syngenta develop and obtain patents on their bio-engineered products, in this instance seeds.
+13. Biotechnology firms such as Syngenta develop and obtain patents on their bio- engineered products, in this instance seeds.
 These products are also referred to as genetically-modified organisms, or "GMOs."
 A patent gives the biotechnology firm the exclusive right to sell its bio-engineered products; however, those patents eventually expire.
-Biotechnology firms have an economic incentive to "commercialize" (i.e. bring their products to market for planting and harvest) as soon as possible after filing a patent application to maximize profitability. - 15.
-Syngenta must act responsibly when commercializing new products containing genetically modified traits.
-All industry participants, including Syngenta, understand that irresponsible commercialization of a new genetically modified product can cause major trade disruption and massive harm to farmers, including Plaintiffs and the Minnesota class.
-That is why industry leaders, including Syngenta, have pledged to stakeholders, including Plaintiffs and the Minnesota class, that they will act responsibly in introducing new genetically modified traits. - 16.
-Syngenta set a market share goal for MIR162 by 2014 and sought to achieve commercialization as soon as possible. - 17.
-Premature commercialization poses a well-known and significant risk of harm to Plaintiffs and the Minnesota class if bio-engineered commodity products are commercialized before they are approved by key importing nations.
+Biotechnology firms have an economic incentive to "commercialize" (i.e. bring their products to market for planting and harvest) as soon as possible after filing a patent application to maximize profitability.

+- 14. Syngenta set a market share goal for MIR162 by 2014 and sought to achieve commercialization as soon as possible. - 15.
+Premature commercialization poses a well-known and significant risk of harm to Producers and Non-Producers if bio-engineered commodity products are commercialized before they are approved by key importing nations.
 Certain importing nations, such as China, have a "zero tolerance" policy and will reject grain imports from the United States if they detect the presence of even trace amounts of an unapproved bio-engineered genetic trait in grain shipments.
-This was well known in the biotechnology industry, including Syngenta, by 2007 at the latest. - 18.
-Syngenta commercialized MIR162 in Viptera and Event 5307 in Duracade despite clear risk of harm to its stakeholders, including the Plaintiffs and the Minnesota class, despite

-Syngenta's knowledge of that risk, and despite Syngenta's own professed commitment to responsible management.

-19. Moreover, Syngenta commercialized Viptera by consistently misrepresenting both the importance and status of China's approval, and without adequate systems in place to isolate or channel Viptera, virtually assuring that Viptera would contaminate the U.S. corn supply.
+This was well known in the biotechnology industry, including Syngenta, by 2007 at the latest. - 16.
+Syngenta commercialized MIR162 and Event 5307 despite clear risk of harm to its stakeholders, including the Plaintiffs, despite Syngenta's knowledge of that risk, and despite Syngenta's own professed commitment to responsible management. - 17.
+Moreover, Syngenta commercialized MIR162 by consistently misrepresenting the importance and status of China's approval, and without adequate systems in place to isolate or channel MIR162, virtually assuring that MIR162 would contaminate the U.S. corn supply.